tabebill/jenkins-ansible-pipeline/README.md

 cat id_rsa.pub
 ```
 - Copy the outputted content from 'ssh-rsa' to 'jenkins@jenkins'.
 (Refer to the 6th step in the section: "SSH into the Docker Server").
-- Try connecting to the Docker server(replace 'docker-server-ip' with the public ip of the docker server):
+- Try connecting to the Docker server(replace `docker-server-ip` with the public ip of the docker server):
 ```bash
 ssh root@docker-server-ip
 ```
 - Connecting to the Docker server should be successful.
-Exit the the Docker server with the 'exit' command.
+Exit the the Docker server with the `exit` command.
 Go to the home directory, create a 'playbooks' directory and move into it:
 ```bash
 cd ~
 mkdir playbooks